Isn't it time to add iOS technology to your toolbox?

-That's why I recommend pairing toys and tech i.e. iPad apps in treatment for better learning outcomes!
+That's why I recommend pairing toys and tech i.e. iPad apps in treatment/for homework for better learning outcomes!
 That's why specific iPad apps are on my radar at this time of year, to benefit both the adult and young child with Autism/special needs re: progress and process for IEP goal implementation.
 Learn more, and find more suggestions in my book, Autism Intervention in the iEra or at my next Socially Speaking® Seminar!

 Good Luck and Happy Learning!